Recently I had the pleasure of visiting a longtime friend of

 In the meanwhile he slices the home grown tomatoes into

 halves.
-He brushes them with olive oil and seasons them with KA-Ranch Original Lockhart BBQ Rub
+He brushes them with olive oil and seasons them with KA-Ranch

 before placing them on hot grate area of the grill.